Wieku/danser-go/README.md

 * [64-bit go (1.15 at least)](https://golang.org/dl/)
 * gcc (Linux/MacOS), [mingw-w64](http://mingw-w64.org/) (Windows)
-* libgl (Linux/MacOS)
+* OpenGL library (shipped with drivers)
 * xorg-dev (Linux)

 #### Building and running the project

-You need to clone the repository first and enter it.
+You need to enter the cloned/downloaded repository.

 If you're running it for the first time or when you made some changes type:
 ```bash